|SOME NOTES ON MEDIEVAL ENGLISH GENEALOGY|

 In 1416 Robert's wife was called Eleanor, and was then pregnant [Canterbury and York Society, vol. 46, p.
 455 (1945)].
 The marriage settlement of Robert's son Richard, dated 8 April 1423, mentions several manors held for the lives of Robert and Eleanor, his wife [Suffolk Record Office, reference 449/2/648].

 Regarding the date given above for the marriage to Elizabeth Grey, note that Robert's marriage was later (31 January 1398) granted to William Lescrope, earl of Wiltshire.

-[This problem was further discussed by Dave Utzinger, Paul Reed, Adrian Channing and Doug Thompson in August 2002.]
+[The evidence that Robert's wife was called Eleanor was pointed out by Douglas Richardson in August 2002 and August 2019.
+This problem was further discussed by Dave Utzinger, Paul Reed, Adrian Channing and Doug Thompson in August 2002.]